-The commitment was relevant to the OGP value of technology for transparency as the CRS included guidance on technical solutions for the secure transmission of financial information, covering data safeguards and confidentiality, transmission, and encryption.
-The issuance of CRS compliance directives to stakeholders and the review and enforcement of penalties for non-compliance was internal and has no public-facing element.
+The commitment was of unclear relevance to OGP values.
+No milestones appeared to promote access to information or civic participation, and the issuance of CRS compliance directives to stakeholders and the review and enforcement of penalties for non-compliance was internal and had no public-facing element.

-If fully implemented, the commitment should have a moderate potential impact.
-According to Abu Ocheme (Deputy Director, FIRS), if fully implemented, the CRS and Addis Tax Initiative will expose tax evaders and close loopholes in Nigeria's tax system.11 This will reduce the erosion of tax base, obtain financial information from each institution, and check illicit financial flows and unexplained wealth.12 The government will be better able to identify tax avoidance and evasion if there is co-operation between state officials and financial institutions, and if these institutions exchange financial information more effectively amongst themselves.
-Further, the fair, transparent, effective, and efficient use of tax revenue may reduce the distrust that discourages Nigerians from paying taxes.13 However, this must be made public and the commitment lacks a public facing element to encourage citizens to pay taxes.
+If fully implemented, the commitment could have a moderate potential impact on the policy issue.
+According to Abu Ocheme (Deputy Director, FIRS), if fully implemented, the CRS and Addis Tax Initiative will expose tax evaders and close loopholes in Nigeria's tax system.10 This will reduce the erosion of tax base, obtain financial information from each institution, and check illicit financial flows and unexplained wealth.11 The government will be better able to identify tax avoidance and evasion if there is co-operation between state officials and financial institutions, and if these institutions exchange financial information more effectively amongst themselves.
+Further, the fair, transparent, effective, and efficient use of tax revenue may reduce the distrust that discourages Nigerians from paying taxes.12 However, this must be made public and the commitment lacks a public facing element to encourage citizens to pay taxes.
 It is unclear how this will help change citizen behavior.

-- Specifying which corporations need education about the CRS and the criteria that triggers directives and penalties for non-compliance; - Focusing on the tax authority and not only on the taxpayer federal and state tax authorities should disclose the amount and composition of tax revenue that the government receives from the public, possibly through a portal that is publicly accessible and in a format that is easy to understand; - Disclosing the proportion of revenue that goes into the Federation Account and then to the public;

-- Institutionalizing a mechanism for citizens to be sensitized on taxation matters, and to make taxation complaints or requests to the government; and - Disclosing the use of tax revenue and explicitly mandating the responsible agency for implementing and disclosing such use.
+- Specifying which corporations need education about the CRS and the criteria that triggers directives and penalties for non-compliance; - Focusing on the tax authority and not only on the taxpayer federal and state tax authorities should disclose the amount and composition of tax revenue that the government receives from the public, possibly through a portal that is publicly accessible and in a format that is easy to understand; - Disclosing the proportion of revenue that goes into the Federation Account and then to the public; - Institutionalizing a mechanism for citizens to be sensitized on taxation matters, and to make taxation complaints or requests to the government; and - Disclosing the use of tax revenue and explicitly mandating the responsible agency for implementing and disclosing such use.